devflowinc/ruby-sdk/docs/ChunkApi.md

 > <SuggestedQueriesResponse> create_suggested_queries_handler(tr_dataset, suggested_queries_request)

-get_suggested_queries
+Generate suggested queries

-get_suggested_queries  This endpoint will generate 3 suggested queries based off the query provided in the request body and return them as a JSON object.
+Generate suggested queries  This endpoint will generate 3 suggested queries based off the query provided in the request body and return them as a JSON object.

 ### Examples